What is the UPennAlert Emergency Notification System?

 What contact information should I use for the UPennAlert system?

 Since the UPennAlert system will be used to notify you in an emergency situation, we strongly recommend that you provide contact information for YOU, the subscriber, such as your cell phone number.

 For Students ONLY via Penn InTouch:

 Please provide the name and address for “Other Emergency Contact Person” in the appropriate fields.
-Additionally, you can enter up to four other phone numbers for emergency contacts (such as parent, spouse, guardian, other cell, other residence, and/or other pager).
+Additionally, you can enter up to four other phone numbers for emergency contacts (such as parent, spouse, guardian, other cell, other residence, etc).

 We strongly recommend that you include a phone number for a parent/legal guardian in the available field.